Gitgaʼat First Nation

-The Gitga'at First Nation is a Canadian First Nation, also known as the Hartley Bay First Nation.
+The Gitgaʼat First Nation is a Canadian First Nation, also known as the Hartley Bay First Nation.
 The members of the Gitga'at First Nation are often referred to as the Gitka'a'ata.
 The population of Gitka'a'ata peoples living in Hartley Bay is around 140 as of November 2024.
 There are also about 400–500 Gitk’a’ata peoples living in Prince Rupert, British Columbia.
 The Gitk’a’ata people have lived in Hartley Bay for hundreds of years, possibly longer.
 During the COVID-19 pandemic, there were requirements for visiting Hartley Bay, such as vaccination status and British Columbian passport.

 Economy

 The Gitga'at Nation currently has a tourism-centric economy.
 Some of the past economies for Hartley Bay were centered around fishing (selling fish, fishing lodges).
 These methods still generate income in the present.
 Tourism surrounding fishing lodges emerged in 2009 and became the most prominent source of income.
 It is still the most prominent.
 There are also camps that are for recreational and educational activities such as radio and industrial construction.
 These camps are usually executed as "boot camps" and are advertised to give job opportunities.
 There are also constant job postings on the Gitga'at First Nation social media pages.